admin-cf-1/cardano-coin-selection/information/specification.md

 # Purpose

-The purpose of this article is to describe, in human-readable terms, the coin selection algorithms used by Cardano Wallet and other parts of the Cardano ecosystem.
+The purpose of this article is to describe, in _human-readable terms_, the coin selection algorithms used by Cardano Wallet and other parts of the Cardano ecosystem.